Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 Test 1: Every registry method has a type checker handler

-/// For each type in BUILTIN_TYPES, for each method, verify that ori_types
+/// For each type in BUILTIN_TYPES, for each method, verify that the

 /// - typeck_method_list_is_sorted (sorted by registry convention)